15 Top Venture Capital Firms Investing in E-Commerce

 Image of Align Ventures - Top VCs in E-Commerce

-Align Ventures is a New York-based firm that invests in high-growth businesses designed to transform the consumer experience.
-The firm supports companies across multiple funding rounds, from seed and early-stage to late-stage venture.
+Align Ventures is a New York-based firm that invests in high-growth companies transforming the consumer experience.
+They support businesses across their lifecycle, from seed and early-stage rounds to late-stage venture funding.

 • Industries of focus: E-Commerce, Retail Technology